 If you try this recipe, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #minimalistbaker on Instagram.
 Cheers, friends!

 - 2 15-ounce cans diced fire-roasted tomatoes* (slightly drained)

 - 1 medium serrano or jalapeño pepper (more or less depending on preferred spice level // stems and seeds removed)

 - 1 cup chopped fresh cilantro (large stems removed)

 - 1 medium lime, juiced (~3 Tbsp or 45 ml as original recipe is written)

 - 1/2 cup chopped white or red onion (or sub green onion)

 - ½ tsp sea salt

-- optional: stevia or cane sugar to taste
+- Stevia or cane sugar (optional // to taste)

-*Nutrition information is a rough estimate for 1 of 8 (1/4 cup) servings without stevia, sugar, or green chilies (or chips for serving).
+*Nutrition information is a rough estimate calculated without stevia, sugar, or green chilies (or chips for serving).